 The four grades of astrocytoma are also sometimes known by names:

 Grade 3 – anaplastic astrocytoma

 Grade 4 – glioblastoma multiforme (GBM).

-Raised intracranial pressure can be caused by a blockage in the ventricles (fluid filled spaces in the brain).
-This then leads to a build-up of cerebral spinal fluid (CSF), which is the fluid that surrounds and protects the brain and spinal cord.
-It may also be caused by swelling due to the tumour.
-Symptoms of raised intracranial pressure may include headaches, being sick (vomiting|), neck pain, irritability and sight changes.
+Sometimes the first symptoms are caused by increase in pressure in the brain (called raised intracranial pressure).
+This may be caused by a blockage in the ventricles (fluid-filled spaces of the brain), which leads to a build-up of the cerebrospinal fluid (CSF).
+CSF is the fluid that surrounds and protects the brain and the spinal cord.
+This increased pressure may also be caused by swelling around the tumour itself.
+Raised intracranial pressure can cause headaches, sickness (vomiting) and vision problems.

-You may have a CT or MRI scan to find the exact position and size of the tumour.
+A CT brain scan or MRI brain scan will be done to find the exact position and size of the tumour.